PrestaShop/prestashop.github.io/news/_posts/2020-02-04-the-new-prestashop-test-framework.md

 ### Re-focus the test effort

 The third point was about the campaign itself.
-We wanted to redirect the campaign to be more effective, faster (the full Selenium campaign could last for up to 20 hours !) and easier to maintain.
-That would mean a shift in the focus of the campaign: instead of making a “do-it-all” campaign, we would split up the effort in 3 campaigns:
+We wanted to redirect the campaign to be more effective, faster (the full Selenium campaign could last for up to 20 hours!) and easier to maintain.
+That would mean a shift in the focus of the campaign: instead of making a “do-it-all” campaign, we split up the effort in 3 campaigns:

 - A sanity tests campaign
 - An integration tests campaign